 What's so special about the watch?

+As far as Seiko chronographs go, the 6138s have the bulk of the attention, both figuratively and literally.
+The larger dials and case sizes of the 6138s, while attention grabbing, lack the compact detailing that is present in their smaller compatriots like this guy here.
 This little guy here is presented in a the more uncommon case shape - slightly higher and more tonneau than the conventional Mini Jumbos.
 As far as collectability goes, I would rate this watch in a slightly better bracket than the usual MJs.

 And despite the small size, the dial still contains much of the excellent detailing that makes it stand out even from the Jumbo from where it gets its namesake.
 To me all this adds up to give it a very military watch vibe, which I emphasized with the pairing of a green nato.